Raila Odinga: Claims of election rigging

 Odinga, through his lawyers James Orengo, Otiende Amollo and Clifford Ochieng claimed that forces associated with his main competitor Uhuru Kenyatta had hacked into the IEBC (Kenya's electoral body) server and tampered with its database.
 He stated that the results that were being transmitted by IEBC were false because they had been manipulated via a computer algorithm designed to maintain an 11% gap between him and Uhuru's votes.
 As such, he proved the votes were not real votes cast by human voters but the outcome of a computer generated formula producing artificial values.
 This intrusion into IEBC's system, he further said, affected not just the presidential results but the entire election, including the votes cast for MPs, senators, governors and women representatives.
 He called the alleged intrusion "the biggest vote theft in Kenya's history".
-Later while vote tallying was still in progress and the country was awaiting the announcement of the final results, Odinga revealed that his team had received information from a confidential source in IEBC indicating that results from its server showed him leading with an unassailable 8 million votes over Uhuru's 7 million votes.
+Later while vote tallying was still in progress and the country was awaiting the announcement of the final results, Odinga revealed that his team had received information from a confidential source in IEBC indicating that results from its server showed him leading with an unassailable 8.04 million votes over Uhuru's 7.75 million votes.
 Based on this, he demanded he be declared the fifth president of Kenya.
 The IEBC however rejected Odinga's contention, saying the winner could not be announced before the tallying was complete and also being an independent body it could not be compelled by one of the candidates to announce the results.

-The IEBC finally announced the results declaring Uhuru the winner with 8.2 million votes against Odinga's 6.7 million.
+The IEBC finally announced the results declaring Uhuru the winner with 8.1 million votes against Odinga's 6.7 million.
 The results showed massive losses for NASA, with Jubilee invading traditional NASA strongholds.
 NASA refused to recognize the results.

 Shortly after Uhuru's declared victory, violence was reported in some parts of the country which are opposition strongholds.
 However the violence was not of the scale witnessed in the 2007 election aftermath and broke out only sporadically.
-Both Odinga and President Kenyatta called for public calm.